The AOBA Educational Foundation (AEF) works with the local real estate market to develop talented building engineering and maintenance professionals.

 We want to develop the best real estate talent in the DC-Metro area.

-Our recruitment process helps provide area residents with the information they need to pursue a career in building operations, and how candidates can get their education, training and professional development all in one place: AEF.
+Our recruitment process helps provide area residents with the information they need to pursue a career in building operations, and how candidates can get their education, professional development and connections to local employers all in one place: AEF.

 Address the talent crisis by developing a pool of skilled professionals.